AM 1480 signed on the air

 recorded in stereo toward 1957, 58, and 59, during a transition phase and as

 custom recording equipment was being hand-built by the recording company's

-own engineers and put into service.
+own engineers at a fervent pace and put into service.
 But, early on, most of the major

-labels concentrated on their finer masterpieces comprised of classical
+labels concentrated on their finer, classical masterpieces, often re-recording pieces

 Special Thanks to the remarkable antique car dioramas